dukeofharen/httplaceholder/docs/docs.md

 - `doesnotendwithci`: same as keyword above, but case insensitive.
 - `regex`: checks if the input matches this regular expression.
 - `regexnomatches`: checks if the input does not match this regular expression.
+- `minlength`: checks if the input has a minimum (inclusive) length.
+- `maxlength`: checks if the input has a maximum (inclusive) length.
+- `exactlength`: checks if the input has an exact length.

 # Response writers